ritog/California_Eatery/README.md

 ___

-## This repository is part of Applied Data Science Capstone Project for the course "Applied Data Science Capstone" offered by IBM through Coursera
+This repository is part of Applied Data Science Capstone Project for the course __Applied Data Science Capstone__ offered by IBM through Coursera

 [Visit course Home Page on Coursera](https://www.coursera.org/learn/applied-data-science-capstone)